-- With Storage Manager controller firmware versions earlier than 6.1x.xx.xx, you cannot use the Enhanced Remote Mirror Option.
+1. With DS4000 controller firmware versions earlier than 6.1x.xx.xx, you cannot use the Enhanced Remote Mirror Option.
 However, you can use a previous version of the Remote Mirror Option.
-See IBM TotalStorage DS4000 Storage Manager Copy Services User's Guide for more information about the different versions. - 2.
-Exception: You cannot use the Remote Mirror Option or the Enhanced Remote Mirror Option with Storage Manager controller firmware versions 5.41.xx.xx or 5.42.xx.xx, or with the DS4100 storage server.
+See IBM TotalStorage DS4000 Storage Manager Copy Services User's Guide for more information about the different versions.

+2. Exception: You cannot use the Remote Mirror Option or the Enhanced Remote Mirror Option with DS4000 controller firmware versions 5.41.xx.xx or 5.42.xx.xx, or with the DS4100 storage subsystem.